Maternal & Child Health

 Eligibility & Requirements

 To be considered for the Global Health Program, students must meet the following requirements:

 - undergraduate or graduate students in health sciences or related fields

 - good organizational skills, efficiency and flexibility

 - computer skills, including familiarity with Microsoft products (MS Word, Excel, PowerPoint), email software, internet searching engines, and other programs

 Program fee is 3.150 U.S. Dollars/month.

-The fee includes housing, mentoring & support, on-site orientation and assistance throughout the application process.
+The fee includes housing, mentoring & support, on-site orientation, accommodation during the mapping exercise and assistance throughout the application process.
 The fee does not include international travel, meals costs, personal effects, or incidentals.

 How to apply

 The evaluation process will take place at the end of each month, the results being communicated to the students in the first week of the following month after the date of application.
 Students will have to confirm their participation in 2 weeks’ time after receiving the letter of acceptance, by sending an email and paying at least 10% of the program fee.